 Burlington Northern Santa Fe skimming over Trinity Park.
 The track is elevated on wooden posts for a quarter-mile across the river and park.

-Trinity Railway Express on the approach to the Chicago, Rock Island and Gulf bridge (c.
-1923) over the river east of downtown.
+Trinity Railway Express on the approach to the Chicago, Rock Island and Gulf bridge (1903) over the river east of downtown.